 6. Trimming the plant and shredding the yellow leaves and stems

-Though pothos barely gets infected by any disease but prevention should be taken.
+Though pothos barely gets infected by any disease, preventive measures should be taken.
 When you see that any yellow leaves or stem is there with the main plant, cut it down.

-Also if you see spotting in the leaves cut those leaves from the stems and look for if there are any insects affecting your plant.
+Also if you see spots in the leaves, cut those leaves from the stems and look for any insects affecting your plant.

 Trimming is very necessary for the beautification of your plant.
 Pothos grow straight and large.
-But if it faces any light or temperature issue then probably it can grow in the direction of the light creating indecent structure.
+But if it faces any light or temperature issue then probably it can grow in the direction of the light, creating an indecent structure.

-So trimming will help you to keep your plant beautiful and your visitors amazed but do not forget to solve the light or temperature issue.
+So trimming will help you keep your plant beautiful and your visitors amazed.
+Do not forget to solve the light and temperature issues though.
 Also, trimming helps in the healthier growth of the plant.